 In order to tap into this, your company should align itself with the most closely held values of your customers.
 Sell children's products?
 Promote the beauty of motherhood in your marketing and support charities that help mothers in need.
 Offer all-natural cleaning services?
 Join the sustainable, organic movement and make your beliefs known to your customers.
 If your industry doesn't offer a clear-cut path to common values, find out what your customers support by asking them!

-Once your company is known for espousing certain values, customers won't just stay fiercely loyal – they'll share their devotion on social media too, in order to show the world who they are, based on the companies and causes they support.
-It really works: A study done by the Corporate Executive Board found that 64% of consumers who said they had a strong relationship with a brand cited shared values as the main reason.
+Once your company is known for espousing certain values, customers won't just stay fiercely loyal: They'll share their devotion on social media to show the world who they are, based on the companies and causes they support.
+It really works.
+A study done by the Corporate Executive Board found that 64% of consumers who said they had a strong relationship with a brand cited shared values as the main reason.

 9. Personalized Communication

 Which would you find more compelling: a generic email blast promoting a big sale on a product you're not really interested in, or a personalized email mentioning your last purchase from a company and recommending a similar product now on sale?
 Of course the customized email is more attractive, for more reasons than one.

 By using tools that allow you to personalize emails in this way, or even just segmenting your email subscriber list by interest or demographics, you'll be appealing directly to each customer's actual interests, ensuring you stay relevant.
 Not only that, but you'll show them you care enough to keep track of their interests and needs, creating a relationship of mutual value.

 10. Ask your best customers to become brand ambassadors

 Think about it.
 If someone from a company you love to buy from asked you, one of their best customers, to help promote the company on your blog, social media or among your friends online, wouldn't you feel excited and willing to help?
 And wouldn't that pretty much ensure you'd stay loyal to that company for life?